What does a Visiting Fellowship aim to improve?

 One of the main challenges for child health care in low- and middle-income countries is the health workforce.
 Generally, the areas with the highest prevalence of child mortality have the fewest training resources and opportunities available.

-The main aim is to increase the knowledge and expertise of the overseas paediatricians and paediatric nurses, to ultimately save the lives of children and improve health care in their country of origin.
+The main aim is to increase the knowledge and expertise of the overseas paediatricians and paediatric nurses, and to ultimately save the lives of children and improve health care in their country of origin.

-Three visiting fellowships
+Four visiting fellowships